Stardom New Blood 2: Storylines

-In the preshow, Gatoh Move Pro Wrestling's Yuna Mizumori picked up a victory against Queen's Quest's Lady C. The next match saw Stars member Hanan teaming up with Queen's Quest's Hina and going into a time-limit draw against JTO's Tomoka Inaba & Aoi.
+In the preshow, Gatoh Move Pro Wrestling's Yuna Mizumori picked up a victory against Queen's Quest's Lady C. The next match saw Stars member Hanan teaming up with Queen's Quest's Hina and going into a time-limit draw against JTO's Tomoka Inaba and Aoi.
 After the match, Aoi issued a challenge for Hanan's Future of Stardom Championship.
-After Rina Amikura & Yuko Sakurai picked up a victory over Saya Iida & Momo Kohgo, Tam Nakano rushed into the ring to confront Amikura, Sakurai & Saki who accompanied the latter ringside.
+After Rina Amikura & Yuko Sakurai picked up a victory over Saya Iida and Momo Kohgo, Tam Nakano rushed into the ring to confront Amikura, Sakurai and Saki who accompanied the latter ringside.
 On June 5, 2022, Cosmic Angels were set to collide with Color's, with the loser unit being forced to join the enemy unit.
 After Suzu Suzuki defeated Mai Sakurai, she aimed for an attack upon Donna Del Mondo's leader Giulia with whom she has been in a distant feud.
-Risa Sera & Hiragi Kurumi of Prominence joined Suzuki to attack Giulia.
+Risa Sera and Hiragi Kurumi of Prominence joined Suzuki to attack Giulia.
 Shortly after that, Syuri rushed to the ring to confront Sera ahead of their World of Stardom Championship match from Stardom Flashing Champions on May 28, 2022.
-During Giulia and Suzuki's confrontation, Waka Tsukiyama stepped up to challenge Prominence to a Six-Woman Tag Team Match on May 28.
+During Giulia and Suzuki's confrontation, Waka Tsukiyama stepped up to challenge Prominence to a six-woman tag team match on May 28.
 A short backstage segment portrayed Rossy Ogawa handing Miyu Amasaki a portrait of Kairi.
-It was revealed that Amasaki would team up with Utami Hayashishita against Tam Nakano & Kairi at Flashing Champions.
+It was revealed that Amasaki would team up with Utami Hayashishita against Tam Nakano and Kairi at Flashing Champions.